webpack/webpack.js.org/content/guides/caching.md

 So we're using webpack to bundle our modular application which yields a deployable `/dist` directory.
 Once the contents of `/dist` have been deployed to a server, clients (typically browsers) will hit that server to grab the site and its assets.
 The last step can be time consuming, which is why browsers use a technique called [caching](http://searchstorage.techtarget.com/definition/cache).
 This allows sites to load faster with less unnecessary network traffic, however it can also cause headaches when you need new code to be picked up.

-This guide focuses on the configuration changes needed to ensure that your `output` files are cached when appropriate, but re-requested when changed.
+This guide focuses on the configuration needed to ensure files produced by webpack compilation can remain cached unless their contents has changed.

 ## Output Filenames